agnoster/nodeready/README.md

 Whoa, whoa, who died and made you God?
 --------------------------------------

-This is [opinionated software].
+This is [opinionated software][opinionated].
 I like not having to faff around with sudo, being able to test against multiple language versions at the drop of a hat, and managing my package dependencies with a `package.json` file.
 So this script installs [node] using [nvm], so that you can install any version you want in the future.

 So what exactly does it do?
 ---------------------------